top of page

 the bisexual couch is the only one with an explicit message.
 The others are perfectly bland furniture using the palettes from the flags and not much else.
 So when the bisexual loveseat is the only one explicitly saying that identity is invalidated (and not just in a Twitter-style "you are valid uwu" way, in a "you're statistically more likely to experience domestic violence than cis lesbians or heterosexual women if you're a cis bi woman" way), it's really jarring.

-The bi loveseat is standing out from the crowd because it's the only one that reminds the people it's supposed to represent that even during pride month, they're seen as fake, as liars, as being shunned both from their community and from the larger cis-heteropatriarchal society.
+The bi loveseat stands out from the crowd because it's the only one that reminds the people it's supposed to represent that even during Pride Month, they're seen as fake, as liars, as being shunned both from their community and from the larger cis-heteropatriarchal society.
 But there's no message about nbyphobia, transphobia, or lesbophobia on those couches.
 No reminder that transphobes in and out of the LGBTQ community are trying harder to strip more and more rights from trans people.
 No mention of pan people being told they're just trying to be a trendier version of bi and they should just stop trying too hard to be special.

 bottom of page